iwvelando/telegraf-exec-zpool-status/README.md

 ```
 ## Telegraf Run Example

-This is a sample telegraf exec input that assumes that binary has been installed
+This is a sample telegraf exec input that assumes the binary has been installed
 to `/usr/local/bin/telegraf-input-zpool-status` and the TextFSM template to
 `/etc/telegraf/zpool_status_template.txt`: